 (live) Student support component

-1 courses - you have to complete all of these.
+1 course - you have to complete all of the following instances:

 - Student services: supporting students and teachers

 6 courses - you have to complete 1 of the following:

 - Teaching at St Andrews: an introduction (Arts)

 - Teaching at St Andrews: an introduction (cross-faculty)

 - Teaching at St Andrews: an introduction (Science)